Vase de Noces: Distribution

-Better known by the English title Wedding Trough, the film has never had an official theater release, but has been shown in film festivals around the world, notably at the Perth International Film Festival in 1975, with the screening upsetting Australian censors.
+Better known by the English title Wedding Trough, the film has never had an official theater release, but had been shown in film festivals around the world, including at the Perth International Film Festival in 1975, with the screening upsetting Australian censors.

-Because there was no official theatrical, VHS, or until recently DVD release, Wedding Trough is one of the most obscure movies that is not a lost film.
+Because there was no official theatrical, VHS, or until the 21st century, DVD release, Wedding Trough is one of the most obscure movies that is not a lost film.

 Its last film festival appearance was at the 61st Locarno International Film Festival in "Tribute to the Royal Belgian Cinémathèque / Experimental film Competitions of Knokke le Zoute".

 German video distributor Camera Obscura and Swedish distributor Njuta Films each released the film on DVD.

 Censorship in Australia

 In Australia, the Perth International Film Festival scheduled a screening of Vase de Noces in 1975.
 At the time, film festival submissions did not require approval from Australian censors, however the Western Australian government pressured censors to review the film before the screening.
 The censors did so, and subsequently refused to classify the film on grounds of obscenity.
 Festival chairman David Roe and director Thierry Zéno appealed to the censors to reconsider.
-Their appeal was successful, and the film was shown in the festival after all.
-The Western Australian Government was not happy that the festival went ahead with the screening, and this incident created a precedent for animosity between the two groups for years to come.
+Though their appeal was successful, and the film was shown in the festival, the Western Australian Government was not happy that the festival went ahead with the screening.
+Thus, this incident created a precedent for animosity between the two groups for years to come.

 The government of Western Australia urged the Perth Film Festival to discontinue their plans to screen Nagisa Oshima's In the Realm of the Senses, threatening that future festivals would be subject to thorough censorial review in advance, if they went ahead with the screening.
 As a result of this pressure, the Perth Film Festival decided not to screen Oshima's film.
 Film festivals in Melbourne and Sydney went on to screen In the Realm of the Senses without incident.
 On 17 December 1976, Vase de Noces went before the Australian censors again, and again received a judgment of "refused classification".
 A third such attempt was made on 1 April 1977, resulting once again in a rejection, effectively banning its reproduction and dissemination throughout Australia.
 The film remains banned throughout Australia to this day after more than 40 years of being banned nationwide in the country and this ruling has not been successfully appealed.